Interactive Whiteboards

 -Documentation of student achievement

-Here are several companies to buy them and get training for them:
+Here are several companies to buy them and get training for

 SMART (http://smarttech.com)